daaner/easy-slug/README.md

 - The first parameter `$value` is our value
 - The second parameter `slug` is the field in which our slug is stored
 - The third parameter `custom_field` is the field from which the slug will be formed
+- Cuts the length of the slag to 100 characters

 PS: If you want to form a slug from the `title` or` name` fields - the third parameter can be null (if it finds `title` forms first of it, if not, it searches for` name`).
 If the third parameter is not specified or not found, the slug formed `'slug_'. date("Y-m-d-H-i-s")`, is checked for uniqueness and, if there are matches, appends the first unique number with a hyphen.